Deep Submillimeter and Radio Observations in the SSA22 Field. IV. Spectral Energy Distributions, Star Formation Histories, and the Infrared-Radio Correlation of the 850 $\mu$m-selected SMGs: The Star-Formation History

 By cosmic noon ($z \sim$ 2), SMGs contribute only $\sim$ 20\% of the cosmic star formation, decreasing to $<$ 5\% at $z <$ 1. \citet{magnelli2013} also found that $z \lesssim$ 1.5, the cosmic SFRD becomes dominated by luminous infrared galaxies (LIRGs), while at later epochs it is increasingly driven by fainter sources (i.e., sub-LIRGs).
 This universal trend illustrates the ``downsizing" scenario: infrared-bright massive galaxies gradually quench their extreme star formation, transitioning out of the SMG phase into passive evolution \citep{miller2015}, while lower-mass galaxies dominate star formation.

 From another perspective, our sample at $z <$ 1 mainly consists of LIRGs, and at $z =$ 1-2, includes ULIRGs.
 However, their contribution is only comparable to $Herschel$-selected ULIRGs \citep{magnelli2013}, and significantly lower than the total SFRD.
 Several studies on the dust temperature and luminosity of SMGs provide useful insights: 850 $\micron$-selected SMGs tend to be cooler than $Herschel$-selected sources \citep{simpson2017, dud2020, liao2024} and exhibit lower average temperatures compared to local and low-$z$ samples \citep{dud2020}.
 At fixed luminosity, cooler SMGs show higher submillimeter fluxes \citep{swinbank2014, cunha2015}.
-This suggests that at $z \lesssim$ 1-2, current surveys miss numerous 850 $\micron$-faint but hotter galaxies, highlighting the limitations of 850 $\micron$ observations for detecting warm infrared sources at these redshifts and the need for shorter-wavelength surveys.
+This suggests that at lower redshifts ($z \lesssim$ 1–2), our current survey depth is likely to miss a population of 850 $\micron$–faint but warmer galaxies with lower dust masses (Section~\ref{sec:sed_bin}).
+Detecting such low-dust-mass systems at low redshift requires observations at shorter submillimeter wavelengths; for example, ultra-deep 450 $\micron$ surveys—such as STUDIES \citep{lim2020a}—are better suited to uncover this missing population.

 In the redshift range $z =$ 2-2.5, the ASAGAO survey combined with archival data achieves a 1$\sigma$ depth of 0.1-0.2 mJy at 850 $\micron$ (assuming a dust emissivity index $\beta$=1.8), corresponding to $L_\text{IR} \sim 10^{11} L_\odot$ and resolving most of the cosmic infrared SFRD.
 The SSA22 deep field contributes about 25\% of this SFRD, approximately 1/3 to 1/4 of the ASAGAO results \citep{yamaguchi2020}.